joshua-d-miller/joshua-d-miller.github.io/_posts/2016-10-26-configuring-ubuntu-server-for-active-directory-authentication-with-duo.markdown

 session    required    pam_mkhomedir.so skel=/etc/skel/ umask=0022
 {% endhighlight %}

 Next we want to grant our group to be able to **sudo** and make changes on the server.
-This step is completlely optional but if you are planning on making server changes after setup I would highly recommend it so you can track changes.
+This step is completely optional but if you are planning on making server changes after setup I would highly recommend it so you can track changes.
 We will edit the file **/etc/sudoers** and add underneath the line *%admin ALL=(ALL) ALL* we will add the following:

 {% highlight text %}
 %GroupName ALL=(ALL) ALL